KeighanG/Research_Templates/README.md

 The code is not universal and will not work for every variety of experiment you might run, so expect to have to alter code in places.

+To download all items contained in this repository, click the green "code" button and click "download ZIP".
+Then upload my code files to your jupyterhub.

 Questions about the code in this repository can be sent to Keighan Gemmell (keighan@chem.ubc.ca)